punch-mission/punch-mission/compatibility.md

 The PUNCH-related software are not versioned on the same schedule.
 This list indicates which versions of the PUNCH software have been tested together.
-To determine which major dependencies (NumPy, SciPy, etc.) are compatiblie, check the [requirements.txt](requirements.txt) file at that date for the working PUNCH environment.
+To determine which major dependencies (NumPy, SciPy, etc.) are compatiblie, check the [requirements.txt](requirements.txt) file at that commit/date for the working PUNCH environment.

 | Date       | punchbowl | punchpipe | simpunch | regularizepsf | solpolpy | thuban |
 |------------|-----------|-----------|----------|---------------|----------|--------|